 Series C in 2004

 Digital Bridge specializes in owning and operating communications infrastructure companies that generate strong recurring cash flow.
-The leadership team boasts over a century of combined experience in the communications infrastructure sector.
-Digital Bridge concentrates on specific sub-asset classes, including the ownership, development, and management of tower and rooftop antenna sites, data centers, fiber and backhaul services, cloud storage solutions, as well as small cell, distributed antenna systems (DAS), and WiFi technologies.
-The company's strategic focus on these areas positions it to capitalize on the growing demand for reliable communication services.
+With a leadership team boasting over 100 years of combined experience in the sector, the company focuses on various sub-asset classes within communications infrastructure, including tower and rooftop antenna site ownership, data center management, fiber and backhaul services, cloud storage, and small cell, distributed antenna systems, and WiFi.
+Digital Bridge is dedicated to building a robust portfolio that supports the increasing demand for reliable communication services.

 uReach Technologies